 “I just want to say that there is definitely no truth to it.”

 11) For 30 days after childbirth, the woman is expected to stay in bed and not do any heavy work, including housework.

 “For new mums, we tell them that they should still stay active, to avoid conditions like deep vein thrombosis (talking of normal pregnancy).
 Even for C- section mummies, they shouldn’t be doing any strenuous activity but they should still be walking around.”

-“We don’t recommend mums to carry any heavy load because after a delivery the pelvic support is very, very weak.
-Carrying heavy weights increases the pressure on the abdomen and there is increased risk of a prolapse.
-The uterus may prolapse, and there may be higher risk of incontinence.”
+“We don’t recommend mums to carry any heavy load because after delivery the pelvic support is very, very weak.
+Carrying heavy weights increases the pressure on the abdomen and there is a higher risk of a prolapse.
+The uterus may prolapse and there may be a risk of incontinence.”